codefellows/portland-201d3/ProjectWeekGuide.md

 Please prepare for a 30-minute session for you team -- 15 to 20 minutes for your presentation, and the remainder of the half hour for questions from your audience.

-## Canvas Item: Project Teamwork
-[Due Day 5, 11:59 pm]

-Below are lists of items to submit for each of those assignments:

-### Team Portion
+### Submit
+Please submit the following items in Canvas:
 - URLs
-  - User Guide
-  - Deployed app
-  - GitHub Issues
-  - Final PR
-- Description of the biggest challenges faced by your team and how you dealt with them as a team.

-### Individual Portion
-- URLs
   - Your GitHub PRs
   - Your git commits
+- Describe your individual contributions to the team and project.
+- Share links to commits or Pull Requests that demonstrate your contributions.
 - Answers to these questions:
   - Roughly how many hours total did you spend on this project?
   - What were the biggest challenges you faced as an individual, and how did you dealt with them?
   - What technical skills did you gain or improve significantly?
   - What non-technical things did you learn (e.g., teamwork, project management)?
+  - What are you most proud of?
   - What was most enjoyable/rewarding?
+  - What would have done differently ("lessons learned")?

 ---
 ---